apache/airflow/UPDATING.md

 From Airflow 2.0.0, the scheduling decisions have been moved from DagFileProcessor to Scheduler, so we can keep the default a bit higher: `30`.

+### Marking success/failed automatically clears failed downstream tasks

+When marking a task success/failed in Graph View, its downstream tasks that are in failed/upstream_failed state are automatically cleared.

 ## Airflow 2.0.0

 The 2.0 release of the Airflow is a significant upgrade, and includes substantial major changes,